 The best approach to control this species is to treat ponds with herbicides when the water temperature is at least 60°F and the plants are actively growing.
-For options 2 and 3, it would be best to treat one-third of the pond at a time, with a week or more separating applications.
+For options 2 and 3, it is best to treat one-third of the pond at a time, with a week or more separating applications.

 After the entire pond has been treated, a repeat application for the entire pond may be necessary to eliminate remaining plants.
 Following treatment, stock three to five triploid grass carp per acre to prevent infestation by other species.
+Stock 8- to 10-inch triploid grass carp in ponds that have established largemouth bass populations to avoid predation by bass.